Salt Lake City, Utah

 - Utah Transit Authority (UTA) buses, TRAX light rail and Frontrunner commuter rail

-The building itself is very modern in appearance, aimed to complement Salt Lake City’s reviving urban landscape.
+The transportation center is very modern in appearance, aimed to complement Salt Lake City’s reviving urban landscape.
 It consists of a long main hall with various airport-style kiosks.
 The north end of the building also includes a circular raised entranceway.
 The entire length of the front of the building has large, glass windows going up to the roof with an awning extending over much of the surrounding area to provide shade and protection from the weather.
-The hub, which is scheduled to be completely finished and inhabited by 2008, also has the distinction of being Salt Lake City’s first Leadership in Energy and Environmental Design (LEED) certified construction project, setting a new standard for energy efficiency leadership in the city’s public works.
+The hub also has the distinction of being Salt Lake City’s first Leadership in Energy and Environmental Design (LEED) certified construction project, setting a new standard for energy efficiency leadership in the city’s public works.

 Salt Lake City was founded as Great Salt Lake City by Mormon pioneers led by Brigham Young in 1847.
 Those Mormons, who have since played a large role in the city and state’s government and culture, fled to what became Utah to escape persecution and intolerance in the Eastern United States.
 In addition to being one of the oldest cities in the region, it is also now the headquarters of the Church of Jesus Christ of Latter-day Saints.